 Select the Google Account that you are using to create the token.

 Select Allow at the below prompt.

-An alert is triggered when the document opened, and the attacker's Google Account email is shown if they are signed in.
+An alert is triggered when the document is opened.

 You're done! ;-)